 He continued to share that his experience at PCC enabled him to grow as a person and provided opportunities to study subjects that correlated with his ambitions.
 He was also instrumental in moving PCC’s Phi Theta Kappa Honor Society from a three-star status to a five-star distinction over the last two years.

-Each of you are to be commended for your resilience and perseverance in having made it to this momentous occasion!”
+Each of you is to be commended for your resilience and perseverance in making it to this momentous occasion!”

 As students crossed the stage and again at the conclusion of the ceremony as students left the gymnasium, the crowd erupted in applause and showered cheers on their loved ones for earning their achievements.
 One hundred nineteen graduates crossed the stage Friday night, and overall, 311 degrees, diplomas, and certificates were officially awarded to the Piedmont Community College class of 2022.
 To watch the entire commencement ceremony, visit PCC’s Facebook page at facebook.com/piedmontcc.